 Use Case: Interior Design

 Awesome!
 There are a number of interior designers that use Canvas today as the starting point for each of their projects.
-You can read our case studies with Noz Design and Christensen Design Studio to see how two interior designers benefit from using Canvas.
-We were even featured on the popular TV show Ask This Old House as part of a design project in Worcester!
+We have a few case studies with other interior designers using Canvas available and we were even featured on the popular TV show Ask This Old House as part of a design project in Worcester!